toeverything/blocksuite/packages/docs/block-schema.md

 | | content4
 ```

-### Parent & Children
+### Parent and Children

-By default, a block will validate its children and parent by its role.
+By default, a block will validate its children and parent by its `role`.
 You can also pass a `parent` or `children` option to the schema to override the default behaviour.

 Some examples: